-name the name used to describe the step on the status display.
-Since 0.9.8, this argument might be renderable.

-- haltOnFailure if True, a FAILURE of this build step will cause the build to halt immediately.
+- name the name used to describe the step on the status display.
+It is also used to give a name to any LogFiles created by this step. - haltOnFailure if True, a FAILURE of this build step will cause the build to halt immediately.
 Steps with alwaysRun=True are still run.
 Generally speaking, haltOnFailure implies flunkOnFailure (the default for most BuildSteps).
 In some cases, particularly series of tests, it makes sense to haltOnFailure if something fails early on but not flunkOnFailure.
 This can be achieved with haltOnFailure=True, flunkOnFailure=False. - flunkOnWarnings when True, a WARNINGS or FAILURE of this build step will mark the overall build as FAILURE.
 The remaining steps will still be executed. - flunkOnFailure when True, a FAILURE of this build step will mark the overall build as a FAILURE.
 The remaining steps will still be executed. - warnOnWarnings when True, a WARNINGS or FAILURE of this build step will mark the overall build as having WARNINGS.
 The remaining steps will still be executed. - warnOnFailure when True, a FAILURE of this build step will mark the overall build as having WARNINGS.
 The remaining steps will still be executed. - alwaysRun if True, this build step will always be run, even if a previous buildstep with haltOnFailure=True has failed. - description This will be used to describe the command (on the Waterfall display) while the command is still running.
 It should be a single imperfect-tense verb, like compiling or testing.
-The preferred form is a single, short string, but for historical reasons a list of strings is also acceptable.

-descriptionDone This will be used to describe the command once it has finished.
+The preferred form is a single, short string, but for historical reasons a list of strings is also acceptable. - descriptionDone This will be used to describe the command once it has finished.
 A simple noun like compile or tests should be used.
 Like description, this may either be a string or a list of short strings.